 Barcelona is the quintessential European city that travelers anticipate to get lost in.
 It’s full of culture, incredible food, markets, museums, rich history, and of course, great night life.

-If you are wondering why anyone would want to visit Barcelona, check out this roundup of Top 10 Reasons to Visit Barcelona by Barcelona Apartments Blog.
-Hint: They make good arguments about weather, beach, cultural life, festivals, and more.
-Matador Network goes even further with their list of 22 Reasons that Proves that we should not only VISIT Barcelona but MOVE THERE!
+If you are wondering why anyone would want to visit Barcelona, check out this post by Matador Network’s list of 22 Reasons that Proves that we should not only VISIT Barcelona but MOVE THERE!

 But before you rush off and start packing your bags, here are 23 Things You Should Know Before You Go to Barcelona, including not calling in Barça and keeping an eye out for Barcelona’s petty theft incidents.